harshvaghanii/portfolio/README.md

 This project is created using React and some libraries using [Create React App](https://github.com/facebook/create-react-app).

+The project is hosted live on Netlify.
+[Demo Link](https://harshvaghani-portfolio.netlify.app/)

 ## Details

 The project is created using React JS.
 It includes my contact information and lists down my experience and projects that I have built.